sarapearce/portfolio-site/README.md

 <em>1.
 What This Project Does</em> <br>

-This is my portfolio site.
+This is version of my portfolio site.
 It went up really fast (about 1.5 days for everything) right before SXSW when I realized I should have my own site to supplement all my client work. :) It is built as a Wordpress Multi-site for future use by myself to put up mockups with Beaver Builder to show clients during prototyping.

 <em>2.
 Contributing Tech</em> <br>